Origin of yield stress and mechanical plasticity in model biological tissues: Author Contributions

 We extract the instability exponent, $\theta$, from the cumulative distribution function (c.d.f) of edge lengths, denoted as c.d.f($L$), by fitting a power law to c.d.f($L$) in the interval $0.05<L<0.5$.
 This interval specifically represents the short edges that are capable of undergoing T1 transitions.

 We focused on tissues exclusively in the solid regime (shape index $p_0$ less than 3.81) and integrated this understanding with the dual-state coexistence proportion to extend the analysis to higher shape indices.
 For purely solid tissues, as stress builds up, the instability exponent $\theta$ gradually decreases.
-Conversely, when stress is relieved through avalanches, $\theta$ experiences a sharp increase (\ref{theta exponent}\textbf{a}), indicating that a significant number of soft spots are relaxed, making the system considerably more stable.
+Conversely, when stress is relieved through avalanches, $\theta$ experiences a sharp increase (Fig.\ref{theta exponent}a), indicating that a significant number of soft spots are relaxed, making the system considerably more stable.

 Furthermore, the $\theta$ exponent is correlated with avalanche properties, as evidenced by its relationship with the average avalanche size ($\bar{S}$) and the probability of avalanche occurrence.
-Systems with a lower $\theta$ exponent, indicating greater instability, tend to experience larger avalanches on average (Figure \ref{theta exponent}\textbf{b}) and are more prone to yielding (Figure \ref{theta exponent}\textbf{b} inset).
+Systems with a lower $\theta$ exponent, indicating greater instability, tend to experience larger avalanches on average (Fig.\ref{theta exponent}b) and are more prone to yielding (Fig.\ref{theta exponent}b inset).